Guybrush21/oggifabora/README.md

 To customize for your own podcast:

-- Update podcast details in `Layout.astro`
+- Update `data/site-info.ts` file with all your data
-- Replace the logo in `src/assets/`
+- Replace the logo in `src/assets/` and `public` folders
 - Adjust the color scheme in `tailwind.config.mjs`
+- Change the content where you need it

 ## Screenshots